cloudfoundry/diego-notes/README.md

 This document is not concerned with:

 - the Receptor API (we have docs for that)
-- the details around how the Exeuctor runs steps/recipes/monitor actions/run actions/etc../etc..
+- the details around how the Executor runs steps/recipes/monitor actions/run actions/etc../etc..
 - anything that begins with "CC"
 - anything to do with emitting routes (though I should add that since it's going to be relevant)